lrgresearch/gpaw-tools/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/lrgresearch/gpaw-tools.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/lrgresearch/gpaw-tools/alerts/)
 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/lrgresearch/gpaw-tools.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/lrgresearch/gpaw-tools/context:python)
 ## Introduction
-*gpaw-tools* is a collection of python scripts that use ASE and GPAW for performing Density Functional Theory (DFT) calculations.
-Its aim is to lower the entry barrier and to provide an easy-to-use command line and graphical user interfaces for GPAW.
-It is mostly written for new DFT users who are running codes on their own PCs or on small group clusters.
+*gpaw-tools* is a powerful and user-friendly tool for conducting Density Functional Theory (DFT) and molecular dynamics (MD) calculations.
+Our goal is to make DFT and MD calculations more accessible and easy to use for individuals and small groups, by providing a simple command-line interface and graphical user interface.

+The *gpaw-tools* package is built on top of the ASE , ASAP3 and GPAW libraries, which are well-established and widely used in the scientific community.
+It allows users to simulate the properties of materials, optimize structures, investigate chemical reactions and processes, and perform calculations on systems with a large number of atoms.
+With gpaw-tools, researchers, students, and engineers in a wide range of fields, including materials science, chemistry, physics, and engineering, can easily conduct DFT and MD calculations and explore the electronic structure of complex systems.
+We are constantly working to improve and expand the capabilities of *gpaw-tools*, and we welcome feedback and contributions from the community.

 `gpaw-tools` have:
-1. A force-field quick optimization script `asapsolve.py` for preliminary calculations using ASAP3/OpenKIM potentials.
-2. `ciftoase.py` script for transform CIF files to ASE's own Atoms object.
-3. To choose better cut off energy, lattice parameter and k points, there are 4 scripts called `optimize_cutoff.py`, `optimize_kpoints.py`, `optimize_kptsdensity.py` and `optimize_latticeparam.py`.
-4. The main solver script `gpawsolver.py` which can be run in PW (also with GW and EXX) or LCAO mode.
-It can do structure optimization, Equation of State and elastic tensor calculations, can use several different XCs (also hybird XCs), can do spin-polarized calculations, can calculate, draw and save tidily DOS and band structures, can calculate and save all-electron densities and can calculate optical properties (RPA and BSE) in a very simple and organized way.
+1. The main solver script `gpawsolver.py` which can be run in PW or LCAO mode.
+It can perform structure optimization, equation of state and elastic tensor calculations, use several different XCs (as well as hybrid XCs) for spin-polarized DOS and band structure calculations, electron densities and optical properties (RPA and BSE).
+In addition to calculations, it can draw DOS and band structures, save all data and figure in an ordered way.
+2. A force-field quick optimization script `asapsolve.py` for MD calculations using ASAP3/OpenKIM potentials.
+3. To choose better cut off energy, lattice parameter and k-points, there are 4 scripts called `optimize_cutoff.py`, `optimize_kpoints.py`, `optimize_kptsdensity.py` and `optimize_latticeparam.py`.
-5. A simple Graphical User Interface (GUI) for `gpawsolve.py` (and also you may say that GUI for GPAW) which is called `gg.py`.
+4. A simple Graphical User Interface (GUI) for gpawsolve.py (and also you may say that GUI for GPAW) which is called `gg.py`.

 ## Usage
 ### Installation
-When you download `gpaw-tools-main` from GitHub and extract it to a folder you will have a folder structure as:
+When you download zip or tar.gz file from GitHub and extract it to a folder you will have a folder structure as:

 ```
 gpaw-tools-main/
 └── benchmarks/
-│   └── simple_benchmark_2021.py
+│   └── simple_benchmark_2023.py
 ├── examples/
 ├── optimizations/
 │   ├── ciftoase.py